Rain slashed at the windows.

 But another, more important question loomed before Duncan.
 “Are the others prepared to take your place?”

 “Yes, Sire.
-There are a total of eight available, two of which show promise.”
+Eight are available, two of which show promise.”

 Scarred fingers—the result of Duncan’s early encounter with Adara—steepled in front of his narrow nose.
 He couldn’t hope for another Kane, no matter how often he sent Adara on her fruitless searches.
 But eight of them should be enough to squash his troops’ rebellious instincts.
-Even a single one could maintain the spells Kane had created on its own.
+Even one on its own could maintain the spells Kane had created.
 It just wouldn’t last long.